Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 The `syncIdentifier()` and `syncIdentifiers()` APIs update the specified customer IDs with the Adobe Experience Cloud ID service.

-These APIs synchronize the provided customer identifier type key and value with the authentication state to the Adobe Experience Cloud ID Service.
+These APIs synchronize the provided customer identifier type key and value with the authentication state to the Adobe Experience Cloud ID (ECID) Service.
 If the specified customer ID type exists in the service, this ID type is updated with the new ID and the authentication state.
+If the new value is null or empty, this ID type is removed from the local storage, Identity shared state and not synced with the Adobe ECID service.
 Otherwise, a new customer ID is added.

 These IDs are preserved between app upgrades, are saved and restored during the standard application backup process, and are removed at uninstall.